 A note about community-oriented policing: The paradigm of community-oriented policing began to evolve within law enforcement communities during the 1970s in response to increasing crime rates throughout the nation; the failure of other, more traditional, police programs; and the rapid deterioration of many neighborhoods.
 Community-oriented policing is an organizational philosophy with a decentralized approach aimed at reducing crime and improving the quality of life within a community.
 It is a team-oriented approach to problem solving with the police and members of the community working together, on an equal basis, toward a common goal.
 The Howard County Department of Police is committed to this philosophy and supports programs that reflect these values.

 The Howard County Department of Police obtained national accreditation from The Commission on Accreditation for Law Enforcement Agencies Inc., known as CALEA, on July 28, 1990.
-Re-accreditation has since been earned eight times, without lapse or conditions.
+Re-accreditation has since been earned ten times, without lapse or conditions.
 The department had the honor of being named a Flagship Agency in both 2006 and 2009, a prestigious designation when the Commission offered this category.
-The agency was last recognized on July 28, 2018 when the HCPD earned Advanced Meritorious Accreditation, the “Gold Standard” within law enforcement.
+The agency was last recognized on November 17, 2022.

 It is an honor to achieve this status within the law enforcement community and we proudly display the CALEA emblem.
 The standards established by CALEA help law enforcement agencies strengthen crime prevention and control capabilities, formalize essential management procedures, establish fair and nondiscriminatory personnel practices, improve service-delivery, solidify interagency cooperation and coordination, and boost citizen and staff confidence in the agency.